bgryks18/github_finder/README.md

 # github_finder
- This is an example project i did when i'm learning the React
+ This is an example project i made when i'm learning the React